YoinkBird/cyclesafe/report/outline.md

 METHODOLOGY
 A web-based map interface will help cyclists plan safer routes,
-  and an analysis of the data used to plan the route will help cyclists ride more defensively.
+&nbsp;&nbsp; and an analysis of the data used to plan the route will help cyclists ride more defensively.
 This is accomplished using multiple approaches:
   The first approach seeks to analyse the potential for severe injury along a generic route.
 A machine learning model will determine the probability of injury for a given route based on cumulative data from all known crashes.